 The childminder was registered in 1999.
-She lives with her husband and two children aged eight months and six years.
-They live in a terraced house in Whitburn.
-The whole of the downstairs, first floor bathroom and daughter's bedroom are available for childminding purposes.
-There is a rear enclosed garden for outdoor play.
-The childminder is registered to care for four children under the age of eight years and at the time of inspection had no children on roll as she is on maternity leave.
-When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
+She lives in Ashton-in-Makerfield with her seven year old daughter.
+Children have access to the lounge, dining room and enclosed rear garden for outdoor play.
+The childminder is registered to care for a maximum of five children at any one time and there are currently no minded children on roll.
+When a provider does not have children on roll at the time of inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.
 THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.

-The childminder has a sound understanding of suitable procedures to: - promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill (National Standard 7: Health) - ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
-(National Standard 8: Food and drink).
+The childminder has a sound understanding of suitable procedures to: promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are taken ill (National Standard 7: Health) ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
+(National Standard 8: food and drink).
 Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.

 - The premises are safe, secure and include the necessary facilities for children.
-The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.
-(National Standard 4: Physical environment) - The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) - The childminder understands how to promote children's safety and take precautions to prevent accidents.
-(National Standard 6: Safety) - The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
-(National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.
+The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children (National Standard 4: Physical environment) - The furniture, equipment and toys are safe and appropriate for the needs of children (National Standard 5: Equipment) - The childminder has a sound knowledge of child protection procedures approved by the Local safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child (National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.

 The childminder has a satisfactory knowledge of how individual children, develop and learn.
-(Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.
+(National Standard 3: Care, learning and play) Helping children make a positive contribution The provision is satisfactory.